salsita/inStyle/README.md

 ### Base

-Base uses [normalize.css](https://github.com/necolas/normalize.css/) or [Meyer reset](http://meyerweb.com/eric/tools/css/reset/) and can serve as your scaffold.
+Base uses [normalize.css](https://github.com/necolas/normalize.css/) or [Meyer reset](http://meyerweb.com/eric/tools/css/reset/) and can serve as a scaffold for your app/page.

 ### Iconfont

-The `gulp` build process automagically converts all your `.svg` icon sources in `components/icons` into a webfont and renders the `icons` component.
+The `gulp` build process automagically converts all your `.svg` icon sources in `components/icons` into a webfont and renders the `icons.sass` component.
 That allows you to easily use custom icons on pseudoelements without tainting HTML - variable names are created for each icon based on filename.

 ```Sass
 // hamburglar.svg